dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 ## Visualizing Probe Outputs

-Let us return to the reading diagram from the introduction.
+Let us return to the reading diagram from the introduction, reproduced below.

 This diagram is adapted from the style of reading diagram from @zou25, but only show the activations on tokens that represent variable loads^[This is, of course, where we trained our probes, but there is also a practical